robertmarsal/apigility-raml-validator/README.md

 # apigility-raml-validator

 This is a tool to help validate your Apigility implementation against a RAML specification.
-This way you can make sure the implementation matches what the specification requirements.
+This way you can make sure the implementation matches the specification requirements.

 In comparison with similar tools this application